philsf-biostat/SAR-2018-005-JM/report/analise_dados_JM_2018a-v01.md

 Table: **Table 6** Potency of vaccine presentations quantified by monoplex and multiplex qPCR method.
 The p-values presented correspond to Welch-ANOVA tests comparing different vaccine formulation stages, per Virus and qPCR mixture.
+Monovalent Bulk indicated in both Mumps Biplex mixtures originate from the same experiment.

 **Measles**